Terms and Conditions

 9.4 Where Your Data Is Stored

-Although no method of transmitting or storing data is completely secure, The Graphics Garden will take reasonable steps to minimise the risks of unauthorised access, misuse, disclosure, or loss.
+9.4.1 The Graphics Garden takes reasonable steps to minimise the risks of unauthorised access, misuse, disclosure, or loss.

-If you have any security-related concerns, please contact Liz at admin@graphicsgarden.co.uk.
+9.4.2 If you have any security-related concerns, please contact admin@graphicsgarden.co.uk.

 10. CHANGES TO THE TERMS AND CONDITIONS AND PRIVACY POLICY

-10.1 The Designer reserves the right to modify or update these Terms and Conditions and this Privacy Policy at any time without prior notice.
-Any such changes will be published online at www.graphicsgarden.co.uk/terms.html.
+10.1 The Designer may update these Terms and this Privacy Policy at any time.
+Any changes will be published at www.graphicsgarden.co.uk/terms.html.

 These Terms and Conditions, together with any agreed estimates or additional terms, represent the entire agreement between the Customer and the Designer regarding the Project.